AgilBashirov/SimaWeb2App/README.md

 We welcome contributions!
 Please submit issues and pull requests for new features, bug fixes, and enhancements.

 ### License:
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+For more details, see the [Privacy Policy](https://www.sima.az/az/privacy-policy).